healeycodes/among-us-friends/README.md

 ![A Google Sheets file](https://github.com/healeycodes/among-us-friends/blob/main/public/sheets.png)

 Enter data starting at C4 downwards.
-The rows should be 13 cells long.
+The rows should be 14 cells long.

-10 player slots (which should be left empty if you have less than 10), 2 slots for the imposters (the names are repeated from the player list), and a final slot for the winner ('crew' or 'imposter').
+10 player slots (which should be left empty if you have less than 10), 2 slots for the imposters (the names are repeated from the player list), 1 slot for the winner ('crew' or 'imposter'), and 1 slot for the map short name.

 E.g.

 ```
-"andy" -- player list
+"andy" <-- player list
 "ally"
 "bayf"
 "beans"